pagkly/Zed/Investopedia3/Strike Price Definition.md

 Strike Price Definition
 ## What Is a Strike Price?

-A strike price is the set price at which a derivative contract can be bought or sold when it is [exercised](https://www.investopedia.com/terms/e/exerciseprice.asp).
-For [call options](https://www.investopedia.com/terms/c/calloption.asp), the strike price is where the security can be bought by the option holder; for [put options](https://www.investopedia.com/terms/p/putoption.asp), the strike price is the price at which the security can be sold.
+A strike price is the set price at which a derivative contract can be bought or sold when it is [[exercised]](https://www.investopedia.com/terms/e/exerciseprice.asp).
+For [[call options]](https://www.investopedia.com/terms/c/calloption.asp), the strike price is where the security can be bought by the option holder; for [[put options]](https://www.investopedia.com/terms/p/putoption.asp), the strike price is the price at which the security can be sold.

-Strike price is also known as the [exercise price](https://www.investopedia.com/terms/e/exerciseprice.asp).
+Strike price is also known as the [[exercise price]](https://www.investopedia.com/terms/e/exerciseprice.asp).

 ### Key Takeaways